Celtikill/static-site/docs/workflows-reusable.md

 # Reusable GitHub Actions Workflows

+> **📍 LOCATION**: The reusable workflows described in this document are located in [`.github/workflow-examples/`](../.github/workflow-examples/) as **examples and templates**.
+They are **not currently integrated** into this repository's active workflows.
+>
+> See [workflow-examples/README.md](../.github/workflow-examples/README.md) for organizational workflow sharing patterns, implementation guidance, and 2025 best practices.

 > **💡 For current authentication patterns**, see [IAM Deep Dive](./iam-deep-dive.md)
 >
 > **Last Updated**: 2025-11-04